 Best yet, MSG has two-thirds less sodium than table salt and can enhance the flavor of food while decreasing the need for salt.
 MSG separates into sodium and glutamate when it’s exposed to water in foods or saliva in the mouth, which is why the body cannot distinguish between the glutamate naturally present in foods (such as Parmesan cheese) and added MSG.

-Monosodium glutamate (MSG) is a seasoning that combines sodium (like that in table salt) with glutamate, the most abundant amino acid in nature and one that provides umami, a savory taste.
-In simple terms, it is a seasoning that enhances the flavor of foods by adding umami.
+Monosodium glutamate (MSG) is a seasoning that combines sodium (like that in table salt) with glutamate, the most abundant amino acid in nature and one that is commonly found in everyday foods like tomatoes and mushrooms.
+In simple terms, it is a seasoning that enhances the flavor of foods by adding umami, the savory fifth taste.

-In 1968, a letter to the editor was published in the New England Journal of Medicine (5) describing the author’s personal account of symptoms he experienced after eating at a Chinese restaurant, including weakness, palpitations, and numbness.
+In 1968, a letter to the editor was published in the New England Journal of Medicine 5 describing the author’s personal account of symptoms he experienced after eating at a Chinese restaurant, including weakness, palpitations, and numbness.
 In the letter, he acknowledged such symptoms may have been due to any number of ingredients in the meal including sodium, alcohol from Chinese cooking wine, or MSG.
-Subsequent studies in laboratory mice injected large volumes of MSG directly into the brain and abdomen producing ill effects in the animals (much like what is observed with other dietary substances), leading many to question the safety of MSG, despite its use in the food supply for over 50 years.
+Subsequent studies injected large volumes of MSG directly into the brain and abdomen of laboratory mice, producing ill effects in the animals (much like what is observed with other dietary substances), leading many to question the safety of MSG, despite its use in the food supply for over 50 years.

-Some people may have sensitivities to the seasoning in the same way people have sensitivities to a wide array of foods, often depending on how much of a food is consumed and in what context.
-It’s difficult to say how common this is because sensitivities haven’t been consistently demonstrated in placebo-controlled, double-blind trials with the general population or even in those who claim to be sensitive (3).
-The Australian/New Zealand regulatory agency has previously stated that the percent of the population with a sensitivity “is not really known but is suggested to be between 1 and 2% of the general population.”
-(4)
+Some may have sensitivities to the seasoning in the same way people have sensitivities to a wide array of foods, often depending on how much of a food is consumed and in what context.
+It’s difficult to say how common this is because sensitivities haven’t been consistently demonstrated in placebo-controlled, double-blind trials with the general population or even in those who claim to be sensitive.3 The Australian/New Zealand regulatory agency has previously stated that the percent of the population with a sensitivity “is not really known but is suggested to be between 1 and 2% of the general population.”4

+I heard someone say MSG gives them a headache.
 While over the years people have blamed headaches and other symptoms on foods containing MSG, the FDA has never been able to confirm MSG as the cause.
-In fact, such reports spurred the FDA to work with the Federation of American Societies for Experimental Biology (FASEB) to examine MSG’s safety in the 1990s, and they concluded MSG is safe.
-(3) Also, the International Headache Society removed MSG from its list of causative factors for headaches in January of 2018 due to lack of evidence.
-(6)
+In fact, such reports spurred the FDA to work with the Federation of American Societies for Experimental Biology (FASEB) to examine MSG’s safety in the 1990s, and they concluded MSG is safe.3 Also, the International Headache Society removed MSG from its list of causative factors for headaches in January of 2018 due to lack of evidence.6

 Elevate your recipes with glutamate.